MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 **Pros**

-- **Shielded from updates** - a new custom form will not receive updates.
+- **Shielded from UI updates** - a new custom form will not receive updates to UI meaning the layout and fields displayed on the form.
 This can be beneficial if you have very specific processes and form layouts.
 - **More edits** - You are free to make more changes to the form to fit your unique work order process.

 **Cons**